Robert Schumann: Liederkreis op. 39

 - Frühlingsnacht – Spring Night

-“Frühlingsnacht” (opening: “Über’n Garten durch die Lüfte”) is song no. 12 and the jubilant conclusion of the cycle Liederkreis op.
-39 after Joseph von Eichendorff.
-Out of signs of nature—migrating birds, moonlight, nightingales—grows an ecstatic declaration of love: “Sie ist deine!
+“Frühlingsnacht” — incipit: “Über’n Garten durch die Lüfte” — is Lied No. 12 and the jubilant conclusion of Robert Schumann’s Liederkreis Op.
+39 on poems by Joseph von Eichendorff.
+From the signs of nature — the passing of migratory birds, moonlight, the calls of nightingales — an ecstatic declaration of love emerges: “Sie ist deine!
 Sie ist dein!”
-Schumann responds with sparkling harmony, a high-register sonority, and urgent forward motion—a brief, radiant apotheosis of the entire cycle.
+Schumann responds with shimmering harmony, a bright upper register and an irresistible forward momentum: a brief, luminous apotheosis of the entire cycle.

 From: Poems